dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 - Write 0x48 JJunk data and then write the unlock_storage() address
 - Use option 1 to get a shell

-The following exploit acomplish this
+The following exploit accomplish this

 ```python
 #!/usr/bin/python3